oleksandra-lavryk/oleksandra-lavryk/README.md

 ### Hi👋 I'm [Oleksandra Lavryk](https://www.linkedin.com/in/oleksandra-lavryk/)

-I graduated from HackYourFuture coding bootcamp in Aarhus and continue to improve my acquired skills.
+I graduated from HackYourFuture coding bootcamp in Aarhus and currently, I am  Frontend Developer Intern at NordInsight.
+I am looking for an opportunity to work as a Frontend Developer and continue to improve my acquired skills.

 - 🏠 Haderslev, Denmark.
 - 💻 Frontend Developer Intern at [NordInsight](https://www.nordinsight.com/).